 3. Pair your goals with your passion.
 I have a passion for psychology.
 I have paired getting on the tread mill with listening to the podcast, Psychology Book Club.
 In Angela Duckworth’s research, TEDTalk and book Grit: The Power of Passion and Perseverance she describes the importance of passion with commitment.
 It is easy for me to demonstrate willpower to learn a new therapeutic technique.
 But for me, I need to strategize getting consistent exercise.
 Duckworth also discovered that working hard leads to success more effectively than talent or being born with a high IQ.

 4. Strategically use the power of behavioral cues and rewards.
 The Pulitzer Prize winning writer, Charles Duhigg, authored The Power of Habit: Why We Do What We Do in Life and Business.
 He describes how he struggled to stop daily purchasing and eating cookies at his workplace cafeteria.
-He figured out that his real reward was socializing with co-workers.
-He provided a cue to go visit colleagues in a different environment and rewarded himself with ample chat time.
+But, he figured out that his real reward was — socializing with co-workers.
+He then set-up a cue to go visit colleagues in a different environment and rewarded himself with ample chat time.
 If you want to exercise more routinely, consider placing running shoes by your bed as a cue.
 Then provide a reward during or after you demonstrate willpower, as I have done with my psychology podcasts.
 Another reward I have built in is to mix walking with socializing.
 “Will you meet me in a park to walk and talk?”

 5. Use the idea of growth mindset.
 Build your mind to consider the consequences of supportive and poor decisions.
 Your brain needs exercise to build a willpower muscle, to resist giving in to a poor habit impulse.
 Decision fatigue leads to willpower fatigue.
 Help your brain by getting adequate sleep.
 When we are sleep deprived, we tend to make impulsive decisions and not have the focus required to make long lasting change.
 Feed your brain energy with nutritious food.
 Plan daily decisions the night before.
 Save your brain some energy by not repeatedly making decisions throughout the day.
 Write a nightly To Do list of tasks for the next day, those not included in your routine.